bogdannedelcu/yolov5-export-to-coraldevmini/README.md

 Coral board behaves strange when unplugged without shutdown, corrupting boot filesystem.
 Since you will be doing a lot of operations I recommend a [USB to Serial](https://coral.ai/docs/dev-board-mini/serial-console/) and monitoring Coral output all the time, this way you will connect easily to the board after flash/restarts.

+### Add SWAP!
 Coral board has only 2G of RAM and 8G of storage.
 I strongly recommend to download the packages on a USB stick and add a swap file to the board on a separate SD card.

+To add swap file to Coral Dev Mini please follow the instructions bellow. https://github.com/f0cal/google-coral/issues/61

+### Add SPACE
 I used a 8GB USB stick and another 8GB SD card for Swap.
 If you get disk full messages I recommend to restart that operation from scratch after adding more space to the device.

-To add swap file to Coral Dev Mini please follow the instructions bellow. https://github.com/f0cal/google-coral/issues/61

 ## Prerequisites for CORAL